GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Introduction

-However, these GAD methods are based on neural networks and are often regarded as black-box models.
-This lack of interpretability may hinder end users, who rely on these results to make informed decisions.
-In addition, the effectiveness of GNN-based GAD methods may vary across different datasets, especially because of the complex relations and heterogeneity in graph data.
 To address these limitations, we propose a novel approach to GAD based on GNN interpretation in this work.
 Our method derives anomaly scores from gradient attention maps of GNNs, and we name it accordingly as ``GRAM'' (an abbreviation of ``\textbf{GR}adient \textbf{A}ttention \textbf{M}ap'').
 Our method is designed for the unsupervised GAD task where the underlying GNNs are trained solely on normal graph data.
 In this case, the trained GNNs only capture characteristics of normal graphs.
 Therefore, anomalous graph elements will exhibit distinctive highlighted regions when we examine the gradient maps of the entire graph representation with respect to node feature embeddings.
-Our GRAM model is based on gradient attention maps similar to a graph Grad-CAM, but the way it computes and utilizes gradients is different from \cite{pope2019explainability, kasanishi2021edge}.
-Furthermore, GRAM is proposed for the specific task of GAD, distinguishing it from the aforementioned works which focus on explaining the behavior of GNNs.
+GRAM does not rely on a specific GNN architecture.
+In the testing phase, it produces anomaly scores for both individual nodes and the entire graph, which serve as indicators of the likelihood of anomalies.

+To validate the effectiveness of our proposed method, we conduct comprehensive evaluations encompassing both theoretical and empirical analyses.
+Firstly, we perform a theoretical analysis using synthetic data to illustrate the regime of GRAM and understand how it works.
+Subsequently, we conduct empirical evaluations and compare with state-of-the-art baseline methods using realistic graph classification and wireless network datasets to further validate the performance of GRAM.

+The remaining sections of the paper are organized as follows.
+Section \ref{sec:related_works} surveys related works.
+Section \ref{Proposed_method} presents the GRAM model and explains how to use it for unsupervised GAD.
+Section \ref{Analys_GRAM_VGAE} conducts theoretical analysis based on synthetic data.
+Section \ref{sec:experiments} demonstrates experiments to evaluate the performance of GRAM.
+Section \ref{sec:Conclusion} concludes the paper.